VulpesSARL/MiniNT5-Tools/README.md

 * Open the project "MiniNT5 Tools.sln" in Visual Studio, and compile the project as Release/Win32 and Release/x64
 * Go to the folder "MiniNTBuilder" and adapt "paths.cmd" to your like
 * Feel free to modify "MiniNT ID.reg" to your like, not needed
-* Copy, if needed, some drivers into the Drivers\x86 and Drivers\x64 folder (in a separate folder for each driver) - these will be picked up automatically
+* Copy, if needed, some drivers into the Drivers\x64 folder (in a separate folder for each driver) - these will be picked up automatically (some drivers are provided)
 * Open a command prompt with administrative permissions, and run the CMD files from 01 to 99

-* when all is success, you see 2 files "MiniNT5 32.iso" and "MiniNT5 64.iso" in the root folder of the project (and a "PXEBoot" folder containig all the files required to boot MiniNT from PXE)
+* when all is success, you see 1 file "MiniNT5 64.iso" in the root folder of the project (and a "PXEBoot" folder containig all the files required to boot MiniNT from PXE)

 ### Preparing for PXE boot